 The Best Dog Brush for Your Sheltie

-Did you know there are more than 500 different dog brushes on the US market alone!
-Some of them are by reliable brands but others are cheap crap and even counterfeits with no quality control and unsafe features.
+Did you know there are more than 500 different dog brushes on the US market alone?
+Some are sworn-by brands, while others are made on the cheap and will deteriorate quickly.
+There are also unsafe counterfeits to watch out for.
 Given the range of options, how do you choose the best dog brush for your Sheltie?

 Stage 1.
 The Undercoat